Goodwill stores are bucking trend ; thriving in today’s economy, with bargains, social purpose

 “Second hand stores are benefiting from many of the same forces we’re seeing across the broader economy,” Michelle Meyer, chief economist of the MasterCard Economics Institute, told the New York Times.
 “Consumers are becoming far more value-conscious.”

-Goodwill is a nonprofit business that relies on donations and its retail stores to fund its programs, which include career skills training, education, and community programs for those in need, the New York Times reported.
-It also offers services for formerly incarcerated people to re-enter the work force.
-It’s commitment to its special workforce and to job-training is simply part of its DNA.
+Goodwill is a nonprofit social enterprise network of independent nonprofit organizations that rely on donations and its retails stores to fund its programs, which include career skills training, housing assistance, and programs and services for those with Developmental Disabilities.
+Its commitment to its special workforce and to job-training is simply part of its DNA.

 “We have filled in,” Hiemstra says, “where government hasn’t supported people with disabilities.”